rgbrota/go-problemdetails/README.md

 [![Build status](https://github.com/rgbrota/go-problemdetails/actions/workflows/ci.yml/badge.svg)](https://github.com/rgbrota/go-problemdetails/actions/workflows/ci.yml)
 [![Go Report Card](https://goreportcard.com/report/github.com/rgbrota/go-problemdetails)](https://goreportcard.com/report/github.com/rgbrota/go-problemdetails)

+## About

 Problem details specification [RFC-7807] implementation library written in Go.

 The objective of problem details is to provide a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.
 For more information see [RFC-7807](https://www.rfc-editor.org/rfc/rfc7807).